onzfonz/comp227/src/content/0/en/part0d.md

 #### Set your git preferences on all computers that you will work on

 In addition to installing git, we need to make sure that we outline or configure our setup so that git knows who you are.
-With your terminal open, setup the git user email id and username by typing these commands, making sure to replace the sections with your actual email and username
+With your terminal open, set up the git user email ID and username by typing these commands, making sure to replace the sections with your actual email and username

 ```bash